stuburger/yafl/README.md

 }
 ```

-A valid forkable object might look something like this:
+A valid branchable object might look something like this:

 ```ts
 const errors = {